Grid Obstacle Representation of Graphs: Existential results

-First, we construct a straight line embedding of an $r$-colorable graph in a refined grid such that the distance between a vertex $v$ and a straight line edge $e$ not containing $v$ is \emph{sufficiently large}.
-To do that, we give a bound on the minimum distance of a grid point from a straight line edge in the embedding that is obtained from Theorem \ref{theo:Pach3dim}.
-Clearly this distance is smaller than or equal to the distance of a vertex from a straight line edge.
-Using similar argument as in Section \ref{sec:embedding}, we get that the minimum distance of a grid point from a straight line edge is $O(1/rn)$, where $r$ is the chromatic number of the graph.
-Now we blow the grid uniformly by a factor of $\mathcal{C}.rn$ such that the distance between a vertex $v$ and a straight line edge $e$ not containing $v$ becomes greater than a constant $\mathcal{C}$.
+First, we construct a straight-line embedding of an $r$-colorable graph in a refined grid such that the distance between a vertex $v$ and a straight-line edge $e$ not containing $v$ is \emph{sufficiently large}.
+To do that, we give a bound on the minimum distance of a grid point from a straight-line edge in the embedding that is obtained from Theorem \ref{theo:Pach3dim}.
+Clearly, this distance is smaller than or equal to the distance of a vertex from a straight-line edge.
+Using similar arguments as in section \ref{sec:embedding}, we get that the minimum distance of a grid point from a straight-line edge is $O(1/rn)$, where $r$ is the chromatic number of the graph.
+Now we blow up the grid uniformly by a factor of $\mathcal{C} \cdot rn$ such that the distance between a vertex $v$ and a straight-line edge $e$ not containing $v$ becomes greater than the constant $\mathcal{C}$.
 Hence, we have the following lemma.